cuda-networks/django-eb-sqs/README.md

 ```

 #### Group Tasks
-Multiple tasks can be grouped by specifing the `group_id` argument when calling `delay` on a task.
+Multiple tasks can be grouped by specifying the `group_id` argument when calling `delay` on a task.
 If all tasks of a specific group are executed then the group callback task specified by `EB_SQS_GROUP_CALLBACK_TASK` is executed.

 Example calls: